 Best eSIM for Kenya Safari 2026 — Coverage Guide for Every Park

 Not all Kenya eSIMs work in safari parks.
 Coverage in Maasai Mara, Amboseli, and Tsavo depends entirely on which network your eSIM uses — and only Safaricom has meaningful presence inside Kenya's national parks.
-Here's the definitive guide to eSIM connectivity on a Kenya safari.

 Why the network matters more than the brand